wbadart/rmq_py_caller/README.md

 PY_TARGET='len' ARG_ADAPTER='[.]' python -m rmq_py_caller < data.ndjson
 ```

-will compute the length of each array listed in the [newline-delimited
+will compute the length of each array or object listed in the
-JSON][ndjson] file `data.ndjson`. `ARG_ADAPTER` should be an array which
+[newline-delimited JSON][ndjson] file `data.ndjson`. `ARG_ADAPTER` should be an
-arranges the arguments to `PY_TARGET`.
-To illustrate, here's a slightly more
+array which arranges the arguments to `PY_TARGET`.
+To illustrate, here's a
-involved example where `PY_TARGET` takes two arguments:
+slightly more involved example where `PY_TARGET` takes two arguments:

 ```sh
 PY_SETUP='from operator import add' \